Family shocked as trailer burned in fatal Port Angeles fire; husband arrested

 Wetherington, 34, has a long criminal record, including convictions for child molestation, unlawful imprisonment, assault, attempted robbery, and burglary with sexual motivation.
 He is a registered sex offender.
 Wetherington was seen running from the scene just as the fire suddenly erupted, Port Angeles police reported.

 The trailer was fully engulfed in flames when firefighters arrived at about 2:30 a.m. and the fire had spread to another trailer and burned a vehicle.
-The firefighters were able to extinguish the blaze before it spread.
+The firefighters were able to extinguish the blaze before it spread further.

 A man living in the second trailer was able to crawl out of a window to safety as that structure was catching fire.
 No one else was in that trailer.

-Detectives have not been able to confirm the identities of the deceased persons discovered inside the trailer, but it seems most likely to have been Kambeitz and her children, said Deputy Chief of Police Jason Viada of the Port Angeles Police Department.
-“That has not been 100 percent confirmed but we are reasonably certain that is who those people are,” Viada said in a telephone interview Sunday morning.
-“As for forensically 100 percent confirmation, we don’t have that yet, but we are operating on the reasonable assumption that we know who they were.”
+Concerning the victims’ identification, Port Angeles Deputy Chief of Police Jason Viada said in a telephone interview Sunday morning, “As for forensically 100 percent confirmation, we don’t have that yet, but we are operating on the reasonable assumption that we know who they were.”

 Valerie Kambeitz married Wetherington on May 4 in Clallam County, according to their marriage certificate.
 Before the marriage, some family members had misgivings about Wetherington.